-The free APM:Plane (formerly ArduPlane) firmware running on the APM autopilot gives any fixed-wing aircraft full autonomous capability.
+The free Plane firmware running on a compatible controller board gives any fixed-wing aircraft full autonomous capability.

 Plane provides advanced functions such as support for hundreds of three-dimensional waypoints, automatic take-off and landing as well as sophisticated mission planning and camera controls.

 The entire package is designed to be easily approachable for the novice, while remaining open-ended for custom applications, education, and research use.

 - A suitable airframe for your mission.

 - Support tools and hardware for operating and maintaining your aircraft.